echus/atomblend/README.md

 # AtomBlend #

-A Blender atom probe visualisation addon for [CVL](https://www.nectar.org.au/characterisation-virtual-laboratory).
+A Blender atom probe visualisation addon.

 ### Setup ###

 * Clone AtomBlend in your local Blender addons directory
 * Activate addon in Blender User Preferences
-* AtomBlend will show up as a tab in the View3D toolbar
+* AtomBlend will show up as 3 panels in the toolbar